 The masters 3316-A2 / 3316-B2 include all the 7 Christmas records.

 stampers for record 2 side D

 B. CBM2-D1 RI 3316D

 C. CBM2-D1 RI (scratched) 3316D

 1. Spring to mid 1972 (photo below the title).
-The first issue of DON’T PASS ME BY had an insert cover on a blank sleeve which showed a mimeographed track listing.
-The stencils for the mimeograph had to be re-typed for each batch of pressings, thus leading to several differences in the type.
-The insert was printed on good paper, in light blue ink.
+The first version of DON’T PASS ME BY had an insert cover on a white jacket that showed a mimeographed track listing.
+The stencils for the mimeograph had to be re-typed for each batch of pressings, thus leading to several differences in the typing - each version has typing mistakes.
+The insert was printed in light blue ink on paper of good quality.
 Several different reissues were released, and it is impossible to determine the sequence.
 These are the ones we have seen:

 This may be the first release, since labels specifically designed for the CBM2A/CBM2B/CBM2C/CBM2D sides were printed.

-Some copies (perhaps the earliest issues) came with a day-glo sticker saying "THE LAST GREAT BOOTLEG NEVER BEFORE RELEASED."
-It's possible that the sticker was originally placed on the LPs shrink wrap and has consequently been lost, while in instances it was placed onto the cover itself.
+Some copies (perhaps the earliest issues) came with a Day-Glo sticker saying "THE LAST GREAT BOOTLEG NEVER BEFORE RELEASED."
+It's possible that the sticker was originally placed on the LPs' shrink wrap and has consequently been lost, while in other instances it was placed on the cover itself.

 1a.
 Day-glo sticker and mimeograph